-- 3.11.1 With the exception of the air ducts described in Article 11.4, in plan view, there must be no bodywork in the area formed by the intersection of the following lines: - a longitudinal line parallel to and 900mm from the car centre line; - a transverse line 450mm forward of the front wheel centre line; - a diagonal line from 450mm forward of the front wheel centre line and 400mm from the car centre line to 750mm forward of the front wheel centre line and 250mm from the car centre line; - a transverse line 750mm forward of the front wheel centre line; - a longitudinal line parallel to and 165mm from the car centre line: - a diagonal line running forwards and inwards, from a point 875mm forward of the rear face of the cockpit entry template and 240mm from the car centre line, at an angle of 4.5 degrees to the car centre line; - a diagonal line from 875mm forward of the rear face of the cockpit entry template and 240mm from the car centre line to 625mm forward of the rear face of the cockpit entry template and 415mm from the car centre line; - a transverse line 625mm forward of the rear face of the cockpit entry template.
+- 3.11.1 With the exception of the air ducts described in Article 11.4 and the mirrors described in Article 3.8.1, in plan view, there must be no bodywork in the area formed by the intersection of the following lines: - A longitudinal line parallel to and 900mm from the car centre line. - A transverse line 450mm forward of the front wheel centre line. - A diagonal line from 450mm forward of the front wheel centre line and 400mm from the car centre line to 750mm forward of the front wheel centre line and 250mm from the car centre line. - A transverse line 750mm forward of the front wheel centre line. - A longitudinal line parallel to and 165mm from the car centre line.

+- A diagonal line running forwards and inwards, from a point 875mm forward of the rear face of the cockpit entry template and 240mm from the car centre line, at an angle of 4.5° to the car centre line. - A diagonal line from 875mm forward of the rear face of the cockpit entry template and 240mm from the car centre line to 625mm forward of the rear face of the cockpit entry template and 415mm from the car centre line. - A transverse line 625mm forward of the rear face of the cockpit entry template.

-For reference this area is shown in Drawing 6A.
+For reference this area is shown in drawing 17A in the Appendix to these regulations.